Physician credentialing isn’t just a procedural necessity; it's a strategic linchpin in building a...

 So, you think you’re ready to start practicing medicine in Texas.
 Before you can really get down to business, you need to make sure your licenses and credentials are in order.
 If you’re licensed in another state, you know how lengthy and tedious this process can be.

-If you’re looking for some tips on what to expect and how to make the process run as smoothly and quickly as possible, you’ve come to the right place.
+However, if you’re looking for some tips on what to expect and how to make the process run as smoothly and quickly as possible, you’ve come to the right place.

 Texas has a two-step application process that includes screening and licensing.
-Before you can actually get licensed, you need to prepare pre-licensure documents for the Texas Medical Board.
+Before you can get licensed, you need to prepare pre-licensure documents for the Texas Medical Board.
 Here’s what that entails:

-1. Setting up an account with LIST (Licensure Inquiry System of Texas).
+Setting up an account with LIST (Licensure Inquiry System of Texas).
 You’ll use LIST to manage, submit, and track your application.

-2. Submit the initial documents required by LIST.
+Submit the initial documents required by LIST.
 At this point, the only thing they’re checking for is that you have the documents.
 The documents themselves will not be reviewed until the next stage.

 Completing this stage DOES NOT mean you’re eligible for a medical license.
 It only means your application is ready for review.